Arnold Loosemore: Victoria Cross

 On 11 August 1917 south of Langemarck, Belgium, during the attack on a strongly held enemy position and his platoon having been held up by heavy machine-gun fire, Private Loosemore crawled through partially cut wire, dragging his Lewis machine-gun with him and single-handedly dealt with a strong party of the enemy, killing about 20 of them.
 Immediately afterwards his Lewis gun was destroyed and three of the enemy rushed at him, but he shot them with his revolver.
 Later he shot several enemy snipers, and on returning to the original post he brought back a wounded comrade under heavy fire.

 Distinguished Conduct Medal

-On 19 June 1918 at Zillebeke, Belgium when out with a fighting patrol he displayed conspicuous gallantry and powers of leadership when his officer was wounded and the platoon scattered by hostile bombs.
-He rallied the men and brought them back in order with all the wounded to friendly lines.
-On a subsequent occasion he handled his platoon with great skill and a complete disregard of his own danger under heavy machine gun fire.
+On 19 June 1918 at Zillebeke, Belgium, when out with a fighting patrol, his officer was wounded and the platoon scattered by hostile bombs, so he rallied the men and brought them back in order with all the wounded to friendly lines.
+On a subsequent occasion he handled his platoon with skill and a disregard of his own danger under heavy machine gun fire.
 It was owing to his determination and powers of leadership that the platoon eventually captured the enemy post which they were attacking.